rain

 1. Motor Vehicle Dealership Loyalty Programs

 The Superintendent describes dealership warranty programs as products where the price is typically described as a membership fee, and a dealership discount is provided to consumers on a future replacement motor vehicle should an event occur that results in damage or total loss of the original motor vehicle.
 Discount values can vary and are based on several factors including, but not limited to, the type of loss, the sale price of the original motor vehicle, and motor vehicle age at the time of purchase.
 Such products indemnify consumers for part of the cost of purchasing a replacement motor vehicle only on the happening of a certain risk or peril, such as theft or collision.
 Accordingly, these loyalty programs are insurance, and must be developed, sold, and underwritten in compliance with the Insurance Act (Alberta) (the Act).
-Debt waivers (commonly referred to as GAP insurance) remain not insurance.
-However other types of GAP Insurance are treated as insurance.
-GAP Insurance is defined by the Alberta Insurance Council in this specification from 2020.
+The Superintendent does not consider debt waivers (which are agreements by the lender of an auto loan to waive up to a certain amount of a vehicle loan if the vehicle is written off, and the insurance payment is less than the outstanding loan amount) to be insurance.

 1. Motor Vehicle Protection Products